Exemptions for water restrictions:

 - Businesses which need water for normal business activities (i.e. power washing or window washing companies, car dealerships, car washes, nurseries, turf farms, tree farms, etc.) are exempt from all Watering Restriction Stages;

-- Commercial properties may vary hours of use with annual written permission from the Chief Operations Officer.
+- Commercial properties may vary hours of use with annual written permission from the Director of Public Works.

 - Public services and utilities may vary hours of use as required to accomplish maintenance and upkeep of public installations;